denoland/manual/vscode_deno.md

-Several of the commands that are useful in the editor are configured as templates and can be added to your workspace by select _Tasks: Configure Task_ in the command pallette and searching for `deno` tasks.
+Several of the commands that are useful in the editor are configured as templates and can be added to your workspace by select _Tasks: Configure Task_ in the command palette and searching for `deno` tasks.

 And example of what a `deno run mod.ts` would look like in a `tasks.json`: